-Cindy has been a dedicated member of the Town of View Royal Emergency Program since 1999, serving as both an Emergency Social Services (ESS) responder and Deputy Emergency Program Coordinator.
+Cindy has been a dedicated member of the Town of View Royal Emergency Program since 1999, serving as both an Emergency Support Services (ESS) responder and Deputy Emergency Program Coordinator.

 She is a passionate and valued emergency program volunteer.
 As an ESS Level One Team Lead, Cindy has been instrumental in promoting the growth of the ESS and Emergency Radio team in View Royal from a handful of volunteers to a membership of close to 40.